+81-80-4989-8579

 Biography

 I see myself as an educator, scholar and global citizen.
 Though I was born in Italy and I visit often, I am cosmopolitan by vocation and I do not identify along national lines.
 As a child, I used to stare at the Alpine ranges hovering over my hometown of Belluno and wondered what lay beyond.
-The answer was South Tyrol and Austria, but I ignored it then and thankfully so, for there was fascination in the unknown and the foreign.
+The answer was South Tyrol and Austria, but I ignored it then and thankfully so, for there was fascination in the unknown and in the foreign.
 Hours were spent marveling at the planes that criss-crossed those snowy peaks and dark valleys.

-Years have passed, but my attraction to the unfamiliar and the unknown has not diminished.
+Years have passed, but my attraction to the unfamiliar and the unknown has not declined.
 My academic background and life trajectory reflect that curiosity: I have trained in a number of disciplines across several continents and languages, and I have had plenty of opportunities to discover what lay beyond the Alps.

-After completing law school at the University of Trento, Italy, where I graduated ‘summa cum laude’ (110/110 cum laude) in international and comparative law, I moved to the University of Auckland, New Zealand, where I wrote my (first) doctoral thesis on the French and US legal approaches to the issue of the Islamic headscarf.
+After completing law school at the University of Trento, Italy, where I graduated ‘summa cum laude’ in international and comparative law, I moved to the University of Auckland, New Zealand, where I wrote my (first) doctoral thesis on the French and US legal approaches to the issue of the Islamic headscarf.
 During this time, I also conducted research on French law and politics at Sciences-Po in Paris, France.

-“The more I studied the law and the legal process, the more I realized I was missing the bigger picture”
+“The more I studied law and the legal process, the more I realized I was missing the bigger picture”

 The natural habitat for such coexistence was the subfield of international organizations, which has become my main area of expertise.
-Under the supervision of Professor Jonathan Wright (Christ Church, Oxford), I wrote my MPhil thesis on the role of the UN Secretariat in Rwanda, a project that was then turned into a second doctorate and later into a book, published by Oxford University Press (OUP).
+Under the supervision of Prof Jonathan Wright (Christ Church, Oxford), I wrote my MPhil thesis on the role of the UN Secretariat in Rwanda, a project that was then turned into a second doctorate and later into a book, published by Oxford University Press (OUP).

 “My professional trajectory has been just as varied, spanning several fields, cultures, and continents”